Writing contests, conferences, workshops, editing services, calls for submissions, and more.

 ACCLAIMED POETRY EDITOR, former executive director of Alice James Books, 20 years of editing experience.
 Provides professional manuscript evaluation, comprehensive editing.
 Edits to suit various budgets.
 Workshops, tutorials, publishing, publicity advice.
 Author of Event Boundaries and Anxious Music (Four Way Books).
 CW MFA faculty editor at SNC.
 For further details, please visit website at: www.aprilossmann.com.
 E-mail: email@example.com.

 ACCOMPLISHED EDITOR Wyn Cooper works with writers of poetry, fiction, nonfiction, and memoir.
 I help you revise and perfect your manuscript, and offer publishing advice.
-Thirty-six books I edited have been published in the last 4 years; 7 have won awards.
+Thirty-eight books I edited have been published in the last four years; seven have won awards.
 Free consultation.
 See website for details: www.wyncooper.com.
-E-mail: email@example.com.
+E-mail: firstname.lastname@example.org.